ixvu/w4111_wiki/transactions.md

 #IX.
 More Notes : To get better prepared for final
 * Why do we need the conflict serializability at all?
-    * Serializability is more preferable, but there's no way to check serializablity.
+    * Serializability is more preferable, but there's no way to check/guarantee serializablity.
     * We have simple rules/algorithm to check conflict serializability.
     * So, in combination with lock-based concurrency control, the conflict serializability gives us a systematic way of serialization, which will save computational resources.